 Planting guidelines and restrictions

 To qualify for the rebate, trees must be planted within 15 feet of the structure’s west, east or south sides to provide shade during the summer months.
-Planting locations may be checked by UES to verify program compliance.
+Planting locations may be checked by UniSource to verify program compliance.

 Trees also must be planted at least 10 feet from sewer lines, 5 feet from water lines and 3 feet from all other utility lines.
 Do not plant trees under any overhead utility lines and maintain a safe distance from chimneys, power lines and other potential sources of combustion.
 Do not plant in a public right-of-way without a permit.

 Before you dig, remember to first call Arizona 811 (formerly Arizona Blue Stake) at 1-800-STAKE-IT (1-800-782-5348) at least two working days before you dig.
 UES will mark the locations of company-owned underground utility lines near the dig site.
 This is a free service.